Teyana Taylor Confirms Divorce From Iman Shumpert: ‘Please Allow Myself & My Family Some Privacy’

 Teyana Taylor and Iman Shumpert’s marriage is sadly coming to an end.
-The 32 year old singer officially confirmed the news on Friday, November 24, via a statement she shared on her Instagram Story.
+The 32-year-old singer officially confirmed the news on Friday, Nov.
+24, via a statement she shared on her Instagram Story.

 “I mind my business, don’t bother nobody & y’all know I’ve never played about my children, family & our privacy,” the post began.
 “I have not spoken on this private matter to any media outlets or blogs etc.”